suraj-goel/suraj-goel/README.md

 ---

 ### 👨‍💻 About Me

-I'm a Senior Software Engineer at **Confluent**.
-Currently I am working on Confluent Cloud Scale Observability problems.
+- I'm a Senior Software Engineer at **Confluent**.
+Currently I am working on Internet Scale Observability Problems.
 ---

 ### 🚀 Work Experience